-- Your criminal record check must be provided to the BoE even if there are no convictions listed.
+- Your criminal record check must be provided to the Board even if there are no convictions listed.

-- The date on your criminal record check must not be more than three months old upon receipt of your application.
+- The date on your criminal record check must not be more than 3 months old when we receive your application.

-- If you have lived overseas for a period of 12 months or more within the five years before making your application, you must also provide a criminal history from that country.
+- If you have lived overseas for a period of 12 months or more within the 5 years before making your application, you must also provide a criminal history from that country.